• Skip to primary navigation

 • ½ C (85 g) puehu huka (icing sugar)

-• 1 tsp (5 ml) wanira (vanilla)
+• 1 teaspoon (5 ml) wanira (vanilla)

 Instructions

-Note: I know this is a low temperature but trust me, if you bake a little lower, the cake will stay nice and moist and rise evenly.
+I know this is a low temperature but trust me, if you bake a little lower, the cake will stay nice and moist and rise evenly.

 • Add the miraka (milk) and winika (vinegar) or wai rēmana (lemon juice) in to a jug.
 Give it a good stir and leave it aside to turn in to buttermilk.

-• Add the pata kūteretere (softened butter), pata pīnati (peanut butter), huka hāura (brown sugar), puehu huka (icing sugar), tote (salt) and wanira (vanilla) to a large bowl.
+• Add the pata kūteretere (softened butter), pata pīnati (peanut butter), huka hāura (brown sugar), puehu huka (icing sugar), tote (salt) and wanira (vanilla) in to a large bowl.

-• Tāwhiuwhiua mō te 5 mīniti – whip it (on high) for 5 minutes.
 You want this mixture to be light in colour and super fluffy.
-If not, whip for a couple more minutes.
+If after 5 minutes it hasn't reached that state, whip for a couple more minutes.

 • Add a hēki (egg) at a time, whipping for 20 seconds after each egg.

-• Sift in the remaining puehu parāoa (flour), pēkana paura (baking powder), pēkana houra (baking soda) and the rest of the milk mix.
-Fold it all together again until smooth.
+• Sift in the remaining puehu parāoa (flour) and the rest of the buttermilk mixture.

-• Pour it in to your prepared tin.
-Smooth out the mixture and then bake gently.
+Smooth out the mixture with a spatula and then bake it gently.

 • If you are baking it as a sheet cake it will take 40-45 minutes to bake.